Radical right (Europe): Terminology and definition

-The term "radical right" originated in U.S. political discourse, where it was applied to various anti-communist groups active in the 1950s era of McCarthyism.
+The term "radical right" originated in U.S. political discourse, where it was applied to various anti-communist groups which were active in the 1950s era of McCarthyism.
 The term and accompanying concept then entered Western Europe through the social sciences.
 Conversely, the term "right-wing extremism" developed among European scholars, particularly those in Germany, to describe right-wing groups that developed in the decades following the Second World War, such as the West German National Democratic Party and the French Poujadists.
 This term then came to be adopted by some scholars in the U.S.

 Defining Europe's populist right

 In his study of the movement in Europe, David Art defined the term "radical right" as referring to "a specific type of far right party that began to emerge in the late 1970s"; as Art used it, "far right" was "an umbrella term for any political party, voluntary association, or extra-parliamentary movement that differentiates itself from the mainstream right".

 Most commentators have agreed that these varied radical right parties have a number of common characteristics.

 Givens stated that the two characteristics shared by these radical rights groups were: